Reflections on BSDEs: Abstract

 \section{Abstract}

-We consider backward stochastic differential equations (BSDEs) and reflected BSDEs in the generality that should in principle allow for a unified study of certain discrete-time and continuous-time control problems.
-We provide well-posedness results for the BSDEs and reflected BSDEs with optional obstacle process in case of appropriately weighted $\L^2$-data.
-We compare our well-posedness results with the current literature and point out that our well-posedness result for the BSDE is sharp within the framework presented here.
+We prove well-posedness results for backward stochastic differential equations (BSDEs) and reflected BSDEs with an optional obstacle process in the case of appropriately weighted $\mathbb{L}^2$-data when the generator is integrated with respect to a possibly purely discontinuous process.
+This leads to a unified treatment of discrete-time and continuous-time (reflected) BSDEs.
+We compare our well-posedness results with the current literature and highlight that our results are sharp and cannot be improved within the framework presented here.
 Finally, we provide sufficient conditions for a comparison principle.

 {\bf Key words:} BSDEs, reflections, general filtrations